SkidderMC/FDPClient/docs/NOTECONTRUBTIONS.md

 You can make a pull request [here](https://github.com/SkidderMC/FDPClient/issues)!

 ### Language and Code Quality
-Your code needs to be able to be built, also please ensure your code has little to no bugs.
+Your code needs to be able to be compiled, and also make sure that your code has little to no bugs.

-You also need to use kotlin features to make coding easier and faster, so please use kotlin and make sure you pass the [Detekt](https://github.com/detekt/detekt) code quality check, if you can, make sure to use kotlin features, because we will never merge "shit-code".
+You also need to use kotlin features to make coding more accessible and faster, so please use kotlin and make sure you pass the [Detekt](https://github.com/detekt/detekt) code quality check, since we never merge "shit-code".

 #### Kotlin Features
 If applicable please use kotlin since it is more human readable, we have provided an example below of kotlin: